rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 2. This will take sometime to execute; but once done it should open the browser for you displaying the homepage of the `todolist-fe` app.
  ![todo-list-app](../images/exercise2/todo-list-app.png)
     * Click 'Todo' at the top of the home page to get to the above page.
-    * The server hosting it live reloads; so as you make changes to your code; the app will live update
+    * The server hosting it live reloads; so if you make changes to your code base the app will live update
     * The Data you see in the screen is dummy / stubbed data.
 This is served up when there is no backend connection found

 2. The app is a todolist manager built in Vue.js.
 Play around with the App.
 You will notice when you add todos they appear and clear as expected.
 If you refresh the page you'll lose all additions.
-This is because there is persistence
+This is because there is no persistence layer.
+We will add one in the next part.

 3. The structure of the `todolist-fe` is as follows.
 ```bash